 You, your doctor, and your employer should determine a plan for eliminating, or possibly just limiting, your workplace exposure to the toxic chemicals to a greater extent.

 As part of your workers' compensation claim, you will be eligible to receive certain benefits.
-Benefits vary from state to state, and depend greatly on the circumstances of each case.
-These are a few of the types of benefits you may be eligible to receive all or some of the following.
+Benefits vary from state to state and depend greatly on the circumstances of each case.
+These are a few of the types of benefits you might be eligible to receive:

 A workers' comp attorney can help you in a number of ways.
 They can gather evidence to prove that your illness was caused by a toxic chemical exposure in the workplace.
 They can also arrange for sampling or testing at your work, solicit opinions from toxic chemical experts, or take other steps to bolster your claim.